elibroftw/blog.elijahlopez.ca/content/posts/razer-blade-stealth-late-2016.md

 my plan is to install Manjaro + KDE, improve the keyboard shortcuts, and if I don't like it, I will install the CuteFish desktop environment.
 Linux is the future, but I want to make that future 10 years, and not never.
-The best way for Linux to succeed, is to make transitioning from Windows as seamleses as possible, and that meaens I will need to create a OneDrive client in 2023 or 2024.
+The best way for Linux to succeed, is to make transitioning from Windows as seamless as possible, and that means I will need to create a OneDrive client in 2023 or 2024.